jotaelesalinas/laravel-adminless-ldap-auth/README.md

 Tested on 2017-11-09 with Laravel v5.5.20 and Adldap2-Laravel v3.0.5.

+**Disclaimer**: I created this GitHub repo because I faced a very specific problem some time ago and I could not find a solution on the internet.
+I decided to share the solution I came up with, just in case anyone else stumbled upon the same problem.
+You can consider this a proof-of-concept.
+I am really sorry but I can't look into your code or provide solutions to other use cases like Active Directory.
+That said, if you find a problem with this repo, you are very welcome to open an issue, indicating where exactly the error is, or even better, fix it and send a pull request.

 ### 1. Create a new Laravel project and install Adldap2-Laravel

 ```bash